sprustonlab/OSM_Paper_Figures/README.md

-# L2AC-Manuscript
-Code for the orthogonalized-state-machine (OSM) manuscript.
+# Code for the paper 'Learning produces a hippocampal cognitive map in the form of an orthogonalized state machine'

 # Quick start